amiru3f/ZimmersCodeCrescendo/README.md

 Definitely, you can see the benchmark was much better, but nothing changed in the result, the same CPU usage with even more response time.
 So I tried another way to reduce the algorithm time and memory complexity.

-## Leveraging OpenSSL to improve the hashing performance in native playground
+## Leveraging OpenSSL to improve the hashing performance in the native playground

-After some search on Github I could find some native implementations which have focused on `Aggressive inlining`, `Zero allocation`, `Minimal copies` and parallelism.
+After some search on Github, I could find some native implementations which have focused on `Aggressive inlining`, `Zero allocation`, `Minimal copies` and parallelism.

 So started to port the best one in case of benchmarks into C# leveraging ReadonlySpan and safe Pointers.
 The benchmark shows super fast results: